-For guidance on the management of inflammatory bowel disease see Inflammatory Bowel Disease
+For guidance on the management of inflammatory bowel disease (IBD) see

 Aminosalicylates may cause blood dyscrasias and patients should be told to report any unexplained bleeding, bruising, purpura, sore throat, fever or malaise that occurs during treatment.
 The

 All aminosalicylates are classified as 'Specialist' drugs to reflect the need for specialist input but continuation supplies may be prescribed in primary care.

 BNF states that there is no evidence to show that any one oral preparation of mesalazine is more effective than another; however, the release characteristics of oral mesalazine preparations may vary.

 - Pentasa® granules and tablets continuously release mesalazine throughout the gastrointestinal tract.

 - Octasa® tablets and Salofalk® granules release mesalazine from the terminal ileum to the distal colon.

 topical formulation should reflect the current disease activity, area of the gastrointestinal tract affected, patient preference including ease of insertion or retention of enemas and adherence, which may also influence the dosing frequency and cost.